Australian wine to gain a competitive edge

 No details of the capital raise are available at this time.

-Winerytale is led by Matt Hallberg, Luke Chaffey, and Dave Chaffey – recognised specialists in their respective fields of augmented reality, software development, and digital marketing strategy.
+Winerytale is a groundbreaking concept, using augmented reality, to create a virtual experience from every wine label.
+The company was founded by Matt Hallberg, Luke Chaffey, and Dave Chaffey – three recognized specialists in their respective fields of augmented reality, software development, and digital marketing strategy.